Understanding & Overcoming Fear

 So over time, failure, at the subconscious level, became seen as something desirable.
 Something that made that person feel good.
 As a result, they began to subconsciously sabotage their actions so that they could subconsciously enjoy another failure.

-For example, when you fail at something, it is a natural reaction to do something pleasant to take your mind off that failure.
+For example, when you fail at something, it’s a natural reaction to do something pleasant to take your mind off that failure.
 You may eat some chocolate.
 Buy yourself some new clothes.
 Or maybe even have a drink?
-All of these things make you feel good, but they also send a message to the subconscious that you are giving yourself a reward for failing.

-So is it any wonder that people have a fear of success?
-If they get pleasure from it, why not fail again?
-This is why it is vitally important that you never “reward” yourself for poor performance.
-Only reward yourself for desirable outcomes, because that it the type of behavior which you want to reinforce and continue.
+This is why it’s vitally important that you never “reward” yourself for poor performance.
+Only reward yourself for desirable outcomes, because that is the type of behavior which you want to reinforce and continue.